Books Like Jane Eyre - 15 Best Reads If You Loved It (2026)

 Northanger Abbey by Jane Austen

 In Jane Austen's first work, despite a lot of revisions, you can still see the tenderness of the writing and the youthful simplicity and humor.
 There are no sophisticated analysis options, only youthful fantasies, and unreserved efforts.
-This is not only the author himself but also The author describes an ordinary, lovely, kind, and warm heroine.
+This is not only the author himself, but also the author describes an ordinary, lovely, kind, and warm heroine.

 "Talking about politics leads to silence.
 "It turns out that no matter when and where young women first enter society, their thinking will intersect.
-Even having unconventional fantasies about the people and places around them is undoubtedly the patient of young women.
+Even having unconventional fantasies about the people and places around them is undoubtedly the result of young women.

 From the beginning to the end of the book, the author's youthful playfulness is always revealed inadvertently.
-Unlike ordinary young people who have fallen into the situation of "forcing new words to say sorrow".
+Unlike ordinary young people, who have fallen into the situation of "forcing new words to say sorrow".

 This may be one of the reasons for Austen's eternal charm among female readers.
 The story of serenity, leisure, freshness, playfulness, and happiness is not our weekend afternoon dream!